 Canon's Pixma G6020 MegaTank ($270) is a great value and a solid performer.
 With a recommended monthly duty cycle of up to 3,300 pages, the G6020 built for a heavy workload.
 It prints, scans and copies, but does not offer fax capability.

 Outfitted with four refillable ink tanks, the Pixma G6020 uses a pigment black and three dye-based colors: cyan, magenta and yellow.
 The refillable ink tanks keep printing costs extremely low.
 In the box, you get two extra bottles of black ink.
 These are valued at $18 each and will print an estimated 12,000 pages in total.
 Given the already low purchase price, this really adds to this all-in-one's value.
+We liked it so much, we named it one of the best printers in our 2021 Tom's Guide Awards, as well as one of the best all-in-one printers.

 Canon Pixma G6020 MegaTank review: Design